Konolin/OOP_Lab5/README.md

-Team porject for OOP, labs 5-7.
+Team project for OOP, labs 5-7.